 - E: firstname.lastname@example.org

-Writing and Study Skills Services at Laurier’s Brantford campus has two professional staff members: Jenna Olender, manager, and Karley Doucette, writing and learning support coordinator.
-Both provide in-class and general campus workshops and specialized writing and learning support.
+Writing and Study Skills Services at Laurier’s Brantford campus has two professional staff members, Jenna Olender, manager, and Karley Doucette, writing and learning support coordinator, who both provide in-class and general campus workshops and specialized writing and learning support.

 Jenna meets with graduating and graduate students to help them enhance their academic and writing skills, and Karley provides specialized learning and writing support for English language learners, students struggling academically, and for students referred for learning strategy consultations.
 In addition, Jenna and Karley oversee the facilitated study group, peer mentor, and peer language support programs for the campus.

-From September - April, our team of peer mentors is available to meet with you to help with writing and study skills.
+Throughout the fall and winter terms, our team of peer mentors will be available to meet with you to help with writing and study skills.

 I have a varied educational background, which has helped me work with students across all our programs at Laurier Brantford.
 In Writing and Study Skills Services, we support student learning and writing in and across the disciplines.
 My undergraduate studies were interdisciplinary, and my graduate studies focus on qualitative research.